 - Tide-to-go stick

-How to deal with your first period at summer camp
+How to deal with their first period at summer camp

-Being away all summer can be scary enough, and as a preteen or teenage girl, getting your first period while you’re away is a serious worry.
-You may not be surrounded by the people you’re most comfortable with, and that makes a visit from Aunt Flo seriously horrible.
-Don’t worry, we’re here to help you deal with that potential ‘Oh-No’ moment so you can enjoy your summer at camp free from period horror stories.
+Being away all summer can be scary enough, and as a preteen or teenage girl, getting their first period while they'r away is a serious worry.
+They may not be surrounded by the people they're most comfortable with, and that makes a visit from Aunt Flo feel daunting.
+Don’t worry, we’re here to help them deal with that potential ‘Oh-No’ moment so you both can enjoy their time at summer at camp free from the stress and horror stories.

-You’ll be surrounded by female counselors older than you, so I can guarantee they’ve gotten their periods and are pros on the topic.
-They’ll know exactly how to help!
-They’ll help you clean up any unwanted leakage and make sure you get pads, tampons, or anything else you may need if you didn’t pack a pair of Knixteens on your supplies list.
-Your summer camp counselors are there to help you; don’t be scared to pull them aside and ask for help.
+Assure them that the counselors will help them clean up any unwanted leakage and make sure that they get the pads, tampons, or anything else they may need if they didn’t pack a pair of Kts.
+The camp counselors are there to help; they shouldn't be scared to pull them aside and ask for help.

-To clean fresh period stains, spot-treat with soap and water and toss it in the washing machine, if you have one available.
+But, accidents happen!
+To clean fresh period stains, spot-treat with soap and water and toss it in the washing machine, if they have one available.
 Otherwise, dish soap and water should do the trick!
-To get out old period stains, you can make your own DIY stain remover using baking soda and water.
+To get out old period stains, make a DIY stain remover using baking soda and water.
 For more info on what to pack for cleaning period stains, check out our blog post here.

-Here’s the most important thing: if you don’t want to go in the water because you’re on your period, don’t!
-No one can force you into the water.
-Talk to your swim instructor or one of the counselors you’re most comfortable with and they will 100% understand.
-In my case, my swim instructor was a boy, so I decided to ask a female camp counselor to speak with my swim instructor.
+But here’s the most important thing: if they don’t want to go in the water because they're on their period, they shouldn't!
+No one can force them into the water.
+They can talk to their swim instructor or one of the counselors they're most comfortable with.